TV Pop Diaries

 Tom Jones - Chills and Fever

 After a false start with a Joe Meek recording session in 1963 Tom Jones, as he now called himself, had earned a Decca recording contract and had started on the ladder of promotion with this, his first single, released in late August.
 The Senators had become The Squires, but didn't get a credit on the label.
-Having moved down to London from South Wales they found themselves having to go further back to Aston, Birmingham for their national TV debut.
+Having moved down to London from South Wales they found themselves having to travel up to Aston, Birmingham for their national TV debut.

 The Kinks